6phere/diwrapper/README.md

 ```

 ## How to use?
-The centerpiece of the dependency injector is the '__inject' method.
+The centerpiece of the dependency injector is the `__inject` method.
 Your class must implement a method with this name and the needed arguments.
 The library use this method to inject the builded instances.

 ```javascript
 // dummy-component.js